scikit-beam/scikit-beam/doc/introduction.rst

 Further, the modular design of scikit-beam allows its components to be easily reused in way not envisioned by the authors.

-Scikit-beam is being developed at the National Synchrotron Light Source at Brookhaven National Lab and also in collaboration with scientists at the LCLS, APS and the SwissFEL
+Scikit-beam is being developed at the National Synchrotron Light Source II at Brookhaven National Lab and also in collaboration with scientists at the LCLS, APS and the SwissFEL (If I leave you out here, please understand that it is not intentional.
+Help fix the oversight by submitting a PR to add your organization or post an `issue <https://github.com/scikit-beam/scikit-beam/issues>`_).

 Targeted Techniques
 ^^^^^^^^^^^^^^^^^^^